 We have a good-sized pool of laptops, primarily PCs, available for checkout from the Solutions Center in Tutt Library.
-Due to the situation, the normal rules on checking out these laptops for 2 weeks will be altered so you can keep them throughout block 7 and 8.
+Due to the pandemic, the normal rules on checking out these laptops for 2 weeks can be altered so you are able to keep them much longer.

 - Please only check out a laptop if you need one at home to take online classes - there are only so many to go around and we want to make sure we meet the needs before the wants.

 - If necessary, we can ship you the laptop.

 - If you are a Senior, we'll make arrangements for you to ship the computer back to us.

 Most laptops come with a built-in webcam / microphone combo.
 You may need to enable it or remove your security strip of tape from covering it to use it.
 If you have a desktop computer at home or otherwise need a webcam and microphone, here's the one we recommend (relatively cheap but good quality):